joebobmiles/jsdom-pointer-events/README.md

 This polyfill is not intended to provide any utilities for performing testing of pointer events.
 Instead it is recommended to use [`@testing-library/dom`]() and its associated wrappers.

+## Notes

+### Pointer Type

+By default, the `pointerType` of any `PointerEvent` object will always the empty string (`""`).
+This is because we cannot assume the pointer type, and the standard requires that, for pointers whose type cannot be determined, the `pointerType` be the empty string.

+Therefore, if you want to check behavior by pointer type, you **must** assign the pointer type yourself.